Among the Sleep: Gameplay

 For most of the game, the player is accompanied by a sentient teddy bear named Teddy, a birthday present from the toddler's father.
 The player can hug Teddy, who emits light that helps the player navigate through darker environments.
-The light will wear down after a while, but will recharge if left unused.
-If the player drops Teddy, which always happens whenever they arrive from sliding through pipes to a new level or environment, they will have to pick it up first before advancing again.
+If the player drops Teddy, which always happens whenever they arrive from sliding through pipes to a new level or environment, they will have to pick him up first before advancing again.

 Throughout the game, the player is followed by two monsters: a feminine figure that haunts the first three levels, and a trench coat-wearing figure that haunts the final level.
 The monsters' appearance is indicated by the blurring of the vision, grating sounds, and in the case of the feminine figure, a slow lullaby (Trollmors Vuggesang, "Trollmother's Lullaby") hummed about.
 There is no way to fend off the monsters; if they appear, the player will have to run away or hide under tables or chairs until they go away.
 If the player is not quick enough to evade the monsters, a short cinematic will show the monsters taking hold of the player, which results in a game over, followed by a continue screen with a pacifier.
-Clicking the pacifier restarts the game from the last checkpoint.
+Touching the pacifier restarts the game from the last checkpoint.
 The player can get a game over by other means, such as falling into water or chasms.

 The game is largely linear, though the expansive environment with multiple obstacles may induce the feeling of being lost.
 After some time exploring the player's house, the player is taken to a dreamlike location with a gingerbread house-like hut that serves as a sort of hub level.
 The house contains a circular door that leads to a new level, surrounded by four containers where "memories" obtained from each level are stored.
 After the player finds a memory and heads to a tube at the end of the level, they will be returned to this hut.
 Once four memories are stored, the player can insert Teddy's right hand below the circular door to return to the player's house.

 In the extra downloadable content level, instead of exploring dreamlike locations, the player is taken to another house with the objective of finding and thawing five frozen dolls by playing music or turning on the TV.
 The gameplay is still the same, with the feminine figure haunting the player, but the player is also confronted by a fireplace monster in the underground section that advances and closes in through an aisle.